Xetro/tarkov-AH-scrapper/README.md

 # tarkov-AH-scrapper

-Scripts for scrapping item data from Tarkov Wiki
+- Scripts for scrapping item data from Tarkov Wiki
-AHK script for parsing data from Tarkov ingame Auction House (not yet added) OCR scripts for getting price data from AH images (not yet added)
+- AHK script for parsing data from Tarkov ingame Auction House (not moved to this repo yet)
+- OCR scripts for getting price data from AH images (not moved to this repo yet)